zijianhuang/nmce/README.md

 # NMCE Projects

-The projects are to deliverable a set of reusable Angular codes and Angular Material Component Extensions.
-And the targeted applications are complex business applications that can be accomodated in tablet and desktop monitors.
+The projects are to deliver a set of reusable Angular codes and Angular Material Component Extensions, targeting complex business applications with rich data structures and complex workflows.

+## Projects
+* Func: Common functions used in business applications and the components and services in this NMCE project.
+* Nmce
+* Nmce-html-editor: Based on @kolkov/angular-editor, present a HTML editor in a dialog.
+* Nmce-json-diff: based on

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve demoapp` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding